dmarx/not-a-package-manager/README.md

 # Why is this better?

+* Replaces certain patterns that can lead to bug-prone code
 * Keeps your PYTHON_PATH variable clean
-* Importing tools will no longer be sensitive or contingent on the current working directory
+* Importing tools will no longer be sensitive to or contingent on the current working directory
 * Frequently reused dependencies won't need to be downloaded repeated
 * You won't need to have multiple copies of the same codebase sprinkled all over your system